nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - Can monitor performance through monitoring services
 - MySQL and PostgreSQL compatible
 - Autoscaling
-- Get the same security, availability, and reliability of commericial databases for faster and cheaper
+- Get the same security, availability, and reliability of commercial databases for faster and cheaper

 **AWS Database Migration Services**
 - AWS Data Migration Service (AWS DMS)